carlulsoe/stellar-spire/README.md

 ## TODO list

-- add a way to upload a story
+- add a way to upload a story (DONE)
-- add a way to read a story
+- add a way to read a story (DONE)
 - add basic recommendations (DONE)
 - update search functionallity to include stories.
+- Want to remove the side bar.